xcart/xcart-docs/_pages/kb_en/general_setup/what_to_do_if_your_store_says_we_are_deploying_new_changes_and_you_cannot_access_it.md

 layout: article_with_sidebar
 updated_at: '2017-06-13 12:03 +0400'
 identifier: ref_3zSHgdQk
-title: How to access the store when it is closed for maintenance for too long
+title: >-
+  What to do if your store says "We are deploying new changes and you cannot access it"
 categories:
   - User manual
 published: true
-order: 220
+order: 270
-description: >-
-  What to do if your store says We are deploying new changes and you cannot access it
 ---

 Sometimes site changes like installing a new module, upgrading your X-Cart core or rebuilding your store site's cache may not go as smoothly as planned.
 A syntax error in the code of a new module, a module's incompatibility with the new X-Cart core after an upgrade or a cache rebuild failure may crash your store's website, so when you attempt to access it you will continuously see a page saying "The site is temporarily closed for maintenance":